 Stone Creek Coffee developed the concept of putting the larger-than-life coffee cup on top of an existing chimney stack that stands atop the building.
 In collaboration with their engineer, we went through the process of how to build and install the 8’ diameter cup.

 There are three key elements to a custom-built sign project such as this:

 Preliminary problem-solving enabled the client to validate its one-of-a-kind concept.
-It challenged us to figure out how to construct the cup and select the right materials.
+It challenged us to figure out how to construct the giant coffee cup and select the right materials.
 We developed a CAD model and determined that the cup would have aluminum ribs, rotated around an aluminum tube spine.
 Additional aluminum strip stringers were added for a stable aluminum sub structure.

 #2 Good Estimates